search ]

 Conclusion

 JavaScript modules are a powerful feature that help you organize your code more efficiently.
-By understanding how to use export and import, default exports, and dynamic imports, you can create modular, maintainable, and scalable applications.
+By understanding how to use export and import, default exports, dynamic imports, and top-level await, you can create modular, maintainable, and scalable applications.

 Leave a Comment